philfrei/SiVi/README.md

 #### Information for importing to an IDE or build tool

 I am not including instructions for working with various IDE's or build programs like ANT or MAVEN.
 The following information should be helpful for bringing the project into a preferred environment.
 The code, as posted, is from my personal *Eclipse* IDE fork.
-It names the module-level folder *Java* instead of the name cited in `module-info.java`, which is *siviModule*.
+Eclipse names the module-level folder *Java* instead of the name cited in `module-info.java`, which is *siviModule*.

 Location of `main()`: [`../com/adonax/sivi/LaunchSivi`](tree/master/src/main/java/com/adonax/sivi/LauchSivi)